MSLNZ/msl-network/docs/usage.rst

-Now that there is a :ref:`basic-math-service` running on the Network :class:`~msl.network.manager.Manager` (which are both running on the same computer that the :class:`~msl.network.client.Client` will be), we can :func:`~msl.network.client.connect` to the Network :class:`~msl.network.manager.Manager`:
+Now that there is a :ref:`basic-math-service` running on the Network :class:`~msl.network.manager.Manager` (which are both running on the same computer that the :class:`~msl.network.client.Client` will be), we can :func:`~msl.network.client.connect` to the Network :class:`~msl.network.manager.Manager`

 .. code-block:: pycon

    >>> from msl.network import connect
    >>> cxn = connect()

-establish a link with the :ref:`basic-math-service`:
+establish a link with the :ref:`basic-math-service`

 .. code-block:: pycon

    >>> bm = cxn.link('BasicMath')

-and send a request to the :ref:`basic-math-service`:
+and send a request to the :ref:`basic-math-service`

 .. code-block:: pycon